Why You’re Gaining Weight in Perimenopause (Even When You’re Eating Well)

 What is estrogen dominance and does it cause weight gain?

 Estrogen dominance refers to a relative excess of estrogen compared to progesterone, which is common in early perimenopause when progesterone often declines first.
 Symptoms can include midsection weight, bloating, mood changes, and heavy or irregular periods.
-Supporting the liver and gut microbiome — through food — helps the body metabolize and clear excess estrogen efficiently.
+Supporting the liver and gut microbiome — through food — helps the body metabolize and clear excess estrogen more efficiently.

-Is this the same thing as insulin resistance?
+Is this related to insulin resistance?

 How long before I notice a difference?